qatalog/gcp-config-node/README.md

 * `secret`:
   The key to lookup the value in GCP Secret Manager.

+* `default`:
+  The default value,
+  used as fallback if no other values are found in the environment, Secret Manager or from file.

 * `schema`:
   [Joi](https://joi.dev/api/) validation schema for the value.